psalkiewicz/esphome-2026-anenji4300/README.md

 Template for creating ESP Home device to replace internal datalogger module in Anenji 4200 (2026 models)

 Pinout of the Wifi internal board.
 After disconnecting the original wifi board we have 3 pin headers with various connectivity options.
 The board does wifi communications and also rises the signals to RS485/RS232 levels.
-The signals on the pin headers are TTL levels and can be directly connected to ESP32 or Raspberry PI.
+The signals on the pin headers are 3.3V levels and can be directly connected to ESP32 or Raspberry PI.

 5-pin header - RS232
 |Pin|Description|